rate-nl/ISO/ISMS.md

   - Description and impact
   - Actions taken
   - Resolution date
-- Incident logs are maintained for at least **3 years** in Google Drive.
+- Incident logs are maintained in Google Drive.

 ## 7. Roles and Responsibilities
 ### **7.1.
 Employees**